Abed01-lab/TestAssignement1/README.md

    - Did BDD help you write some tests you wouldn’t otherwise have thought of?

-     It definitely helped me code more so I could cover all the scenarios
+     It definitely helped us code more so I could cover all the scenarios